hiber-neet/math-util/README.md

-# Welcome to Math Utility Repository
+# Welcome to Math Utility Repository ver.
+7.6.2024
 ## You will find in this repo the following stuff
 * A Math Utility source code to demonstrate the Math library using Java
 * A Unit Test test script using JUnit Tesing Framework to ensure the quality of source code